Code of Ethics of the International Hearing Society

 Advertisers shall be willing and able to provide substantiation of claims made.

-Advertising shall be free of statements, illustrations, or implications which are offensive to good taste or public decency.
+Advertising shall be free of statements, illustrations, or implications that are offensive to good taste or public decency.

 Advertising shall offer merchandise or service on its merits, and shall refrain from attacking competitors or disparaging their products, services, or methods of doing business.

-a.
-It shall be unethical for the IHS member to willfully and knowingly violate any law, rule, or regulation applicable to the dispensing of hearing instruments.
+IHS Members are responsible for knowing and understanding all applicable laws, rules, and regulations, and it shall be unethical for the IHS Member to willfully and knowingly violate any law, rule, or regulation applicable to the dispensing of hearing instruments.

-b.
-It shall be unethical to use such terms or any abbreviation of such terms as doctor, physician, otologist, board certified in hearing instrument sciences, audioprosthologist, clinical audiologist, medical audiologist, research audiologist, industrial audiologist, or any other title/abbreviation when such is not the fact.
+It shall be unethical to use such terms or any abbreviation of such terms as doctor, physician, otologist, board certified in hearing instrument sciences, Audioprosthologist, clinical audiologist, medical audiologist, research audiologist, industrial audiologist, or any other title/abbreviation when such is not the fact.
 When holding a doctorate or other degree from a profession other than hearing sciences, delineation of such credential shall be required.
-(Special Note: The title Hearing Instrument Specialist is trademarked to the International Hearing Society and authorization for its use outside the membership must come from the IHS Executive Director.)

-c.
-It shall be unethical to use any symbol or depiction which connotes the medical profession.
+- It shall be unethical to use any symbol or depiction that connotes the medical profession.

-d.
-It shall be unethical to use any terms that may reasonably be said to confuse the public that a private business practice has some relationship to a governmental or nonprofit medical, educational, or research institution.
+- It shall be unethical to use any terms that may reasonably be said to confuse the public that a private business practice has some relationship to a governmental or non-profit medical, educational, or research institution.

 SECTION V: DISCRIMINATION

-The IHS member shall not discriminate in the delivery of professional service on the basis of race, national origin, religion, sex, age, or marital status.
+The IHS Member shall not discriminate in the delivery of professional service on the basis of race, national origin, religion, gender, sex, sexual orientation, age, disability, or marital status.